cknizek/Copper/README.md

-[1] You can use either RS232, RS422, or RS485, depending on your model.
-Wire D+ and D- to the respective RX/TX pins on your MCU.
+[1] Wire D+ and D- to the respective RX/TX pins on your MCU.

 # Maintenance Notes